Mostek 5065

-In spite of a relatively low cost (for the era) of $58 in quantities of 100, the 5065 appears to have seen little use.
+Despite a relatively low cost (for the era) of $58 in quantities of 100, the 5065 appears to have seen little use.
 The Fairchild F8 was introduced at about the same time, aimed at the same markets.
 The F8 had a number of advantages over the 5065 due to its more modern design.
 In June 1975, Mostek licensed the F8 under a second source arrangement.
 The 5065 disappeared from Mostek's 1975 catalog, which mentions only their F8, the MK3850.

+Still convinced that they needed a microprocessor, and learning from their experience on the 5065, Motorola began design of their Motorola 6800 almost immediately after licensing the 5065 to Mostek.

 History

 The 5065 began as a custom PMOS CPU design by Motorola for a desktop calculator being built by Olivetti.
 The design effort was led by Rod Orgill and Bill Mensch, producing the 5065.
-Soon after, the two formed the core of the development team for the Motorola 6800.
-Motorola licensed the design to Mostek under the condition they did not sell into the calculator market.
+Motorola's existing fabs proved unable to produce the design, and they were forced to license it to Mostek under the condition they did not sell into the calculator market.
 Mostek launched their version in February 1974.
 By early 1975 it was in volume production and sold for $58 in lots from 100 to 499.

 In September 1974, Fairchild Semiconductor launched the Fairchild F8 with sample shipments starting the next April and full production later that year.
 The F8 was almost identical to the 5065 in purpose, originally designed as a calculator CPU for Olympia-Werke, a German competitor to Olivetti.
-The F8 had a number of design features that made it very easy to implement, with typical designs requiring only two chips to provide all the needed ROM, RAM, clock and I/O. It also improved on the 5056 in that it was an NMOS-based chip, allowing it to be fabricated at a smaller feature size which lowered its cost and allowed it to run much faster.
+The F8 had a number of design features that made it very easy to implement, with typical designs requiring only two chips to provide all the needed ROM, RAM, clock and I/O. It also improved on the 5065 in that it was an NMOS-based chip, allowing it to be fabricated at a smaller feature size which lowered its cost and allowed it to run much faster.

 In June 1975, Mostek licensed the F8 design from Fairchild and brought it up on their new NMOS line.
 Mentions of the 5065 disappear by the time their 1975 catalog, which mentions only their version of the F8, the MK3850.
 Mostek aggressively lowered the price of their F8 over the next year, reaching $10 in plastic packaging by 1976.